Skip to content

 No cost-per-mile or revenue-per-mile reporting.

-The problem: Without RPM and CPM by truck, by lane, or by operation type, rate-negotiation decisions, lane-selection decisions, and truck-acquisition decisions are made on intuition.
+Without RPM and CPM by truck, by lane, or by operation type, rate-negotiation, lane-selection, and truck-acquisition decisions get made on intuition.
 Most carriers don’t know whether their longest-running lane is profitable or whether a specific truck loses money every mile it runs.
+The fix is a chart of accounts configured for trucking, RPM and CPM reported monthly by truck and aggregated by lane, and fuel- and maintenance-cost per mile benchmarked against industry norms.

 Trucking at every scale.